Swordwhale Walking: illustration, stories, photojourneys, videos

 Raptor Red

 Raptor Red is the title of an excellent book by paleontologist Robert Bakker, a fun lecturer who punctuates his talks with giant marker drawings of dinos which he gives away to kids (and appreciative adults) who answer his dino questions correctly.
-RR is a Utahraptor, discovered while Steven Spielburg was doing his first Jurassic Park fim.
+RR is a Utahraptor, discovered while Steven Spielburg was doing his first Jurassic Park film.
 He had enlarged velociraptor (about the size of a large dog) for movie impact.
 Then they found Utahraptor.
 I did this portable mural for Nixon Park's Dinosaur Weekend.
 I drew her on plywood (an enterprising maintenance guy cut her out), and painted her with house paints from our tool room, using house brushes, artist brushes, rollers and sponges.
+More recent paleontology suggests they, and many other dinos, had feathers.

 Chipmunks